thomascrown69/nSerializer/README.md

 TODO

-v0.1:
+v0.1: \n
-Cover most Primitive Types - 50%
+Cover most Primitive Types - 50% \n
-Test Cases for the types - 0%
+Test Cases for the types - 0% \n
-Type validators (tests) for both 32 & 64 bit - 0%
+Type validators (tests) for both 32 & 64 bit - 0% \n
-Benchmark tools - 0%
+Benchmark tools - 0% \n
-Compare to other libs - 0%
+Compare to other libs - 0% \n
-Separate the example and the lib - 0%
+Separate the example and the lib - 0% \n